 Finding a partner to share the rest of your life with is a blessing.
-If you’ve recently gotten engaged and are planning to be married in the Catholic Church, there are a few steps to do so.
-Catholics recognize marriage as a Sacrament, so taking these important steps will prepare you for the lifetime of love and commitment that you are now embarking on.
+If you’ve recently been engaged and are planning to be married in the Catholic Church, there are a few steps you’ll need to take.

 1. Ensure You Meet Important Requirements

 - Baptized Christian

 One or both partners should be baptized Catholics.
-If one of the partners need to be Catholic and if the other is not Catholic, he or she need to be a baptized Christian.
-If you were not baptized as a child, you may go through the process of becoming a Catholic as an adult during the marriage prep process.
+If one of the partners is not Catholic, he or she needs to be a baptized Christian.
+If the non-Catholic partner wants to join the Church, they may go through the process of becoming a Catholic as an adult during the marriage prep process.

 - Not closely related